 Once respected, the above, which combines with the idea of defining people, process and then the tools.
 We could start, without falling on the "tool-oriented approach", to see where CC can contribute to DevOps, and yes, we can see our SCM tool playing as part of the Continuous Integration / Delivery (CI / CD) practice.
 And there, if we think on build automation, we have good players in CC, starting with the modest, but powerful, idea of automation with triggers, which also states on its purpose, "Starting a construction or analysis of source code whenever particular objects are modified", and, in build, expanding what the "old pal" MakeFile has been doing, we have clearmake and clearaudit, doing interesting things while improving builds, sharing devired objects, creating configuration records/bill of materials, distributing or paralleling builds, and doing building avoidance for example.

-CC is great, but there is no magic tool to do everything we need.
+IBM CC is great, but there is no magic tool to do everything we need.
 This is also true in DevOps.
-Thus, ClearCase, and its related teams and well-qualified professionals, can benefit from many other, complementary, tools available in the market.
-One of them, which is in our house now, the HCL, is the UrbanCode, which certainly contributes to the CI / CD working together with ClearCase.
+Thus, IBM ClearCase, and its related teams and well-qualified professionals, can benefit from many other, complementary, tools available in the market.
+One of them, which is in our house now, the HCL, is the UrbanCode, which certainly contributes to the CI / CD working together with IBM ClearCase.

 Ending these lines, I would like to emphasize that DevOps is, first, a challenge of "walking together," then an effort to see how your tool can contribute to it, and then see what other applications can empower you or fill in the gaps.